bretttay24/ekg_applewatch/README.md

 I'm a Registered Nurse (RN) with experience in a variety of hospital settings since 2017, most recently in a Cardiac ICU.
 This project is an example of my curiosity about the intersection of healthcare and artificial intelligence.
 Having spent a significant portion of my AI ethics course exploring the ethical considerations of AI in health wearable devices, I was inspired to create a project that not only explores the technical aspects of AI but also adheres to key ethical principles.

 ## Project Overview
-This project demonstrates a workflow for analyzing electrocadiogram (EKG or ECG) data from an Apple Watch.
-It shows how to:
+This project demonstrates a workflow for analyzing electrocardiogram (EKG or ECG) data from an Apple Watch.
+The project shows how to:
 * Extract and process EKG data from an Apple Health export.zip file from the Apple Health app.
 * Create a dataset of 10,000+ EKG images from the open-source 12-lead arrhythmia EKG dataset.
-* Build, train, and evaluate a Convelutional Neural Network (CNN) to classify EKG rhythms using your created dataset of EKG images.
+* Build, train, and evaluate a Convelutional Neural Network (CNN) to classify EKG rhythms using the created dataset of EKG images.
-* Utilize a locally run Large Language Model(LLM) wtih a custom system prompt to interpret results.
+* Utilize a locally run Large Language Model(LLM) with a custom system prompt to interpret results.
-* Generate a EKG report that combines the Apple WAtch data, the CNN's predictions, and the LLM interpretation.
+* Generate a EKG report that combines the Apple Watch data, the CNN's predictions, and the LLM interpretation.

-The goal is to provide an entry-level understanding of how to use data from Apple watch wearable devices, apply deep learning concepts, and leverage generative AI in a responsible and ethical manner.
+The goal is to provide an entry-level understanding of how to use data from Apple Watch wearable devices, apply deep learning concepts, and leverage generative AI in a responsible and ethical manner.
 ## Disclaimer!
 **This is not a medical device.**  The information provided by this project is for **educational and informational purposes only** and should not be used for medical diagnosis or treatment.
 Always consult with a qualified healthcare professional for any health concerns or before making any decisions related to your health or treatment.

 #### Technologies Used
-* **WSL/Ubuntu CLI** Where the project files were ran and the EKG report is generated.
+* **WSL/Ubuntu CLI** Where the project files were ran and the **EKG report is generated**.
 * **Python:** The primary programming Language for this project.
 * **TensorFlow/Keras:** For building and traing the CNN model.
 * **Pandas:** For data manipulation and analysis.